sishii1214/sishii1214.github.io/books.md

 <summary>・Abelian Varieties by D. Mumford.</summary>

-I organize the reading seminar at Keio since 2024.08.

-The (unpublished) manuscript of Edixhoven-Moonen-van der Geer's AV is also great.
+I organize the reading seminar since 2024.08.
+As an alternative book on AV, there is a very nice (unpublished) manuscript of Edixhoven-Moonen-van der Geer.

 </details>